Sam Bankman-Fried seeks bail deal while being extradited to US - Local News 8

 Lawyers for Sam Bankman-Fried are negotiating with federal prosecutors in New York on a bail arrangement that would enable him to avoid detention, people familiar with the matter told CNN.

+The 30-year-old appeared to be holding a plastic bag of personal belongings during the hearing.
+Bankman-Fried gave his occupation as “entrepreneur and executive” and told the magistrate that his address was “a little unclear right now.”

+His attorney in the Bahamas, Jerone Roberts, said Bankman-Fried hoped to be extradited immediately.
+And US embassy representatives in the courtroom told CNN they were working on extraditing Bankman-Fried as soon as Bahamian officials turned him over to US custody.
+The Bahamian Foreign Minister must formally agree before the extradition can proceed.

-Once the 30-year-old is in the US, Bankman-Fried will appear before a judge in Manhattan for a bail hearing.
+Once he is stateside, Bankman-Fried will appear before a judge in Manhattan for a bail hearing.
 The timing of that hearing will depend on when he arrives in New York and is processed.

 Prosecutors and attorneys for Bankman-Fried are discussing an arrangement for his release, with conditions, that would enable the failed crypto entrepreneur to avoid spending time at the Metropolitan Detention Center.
 The MDC is a pre-trial holding facility that former inmates and rights advocates have described as inhumane, citing frequent lockdowns, overcrowding and power outages that have left it without heat in the middle of winter.